 EV: So you have a production company?
 Are you releasing anything anytime soon?

 NR: I actually have two companies, they do different things…mostly for charity but eventually we’ll start stuff again.
 I don’t know maybe, I’m too busy right now to make something on a grassroots level.

 EV: Yea, I get that…a lot of the stuff we do here at the collective is very involved and time consuming to get everyone and all the pieces working at the same time in the same space.

-EV: Awesome, that sounds like a dream!
+EV: That's awesome, sounds like a dream!
 Tell me more about your book, The Suns Coming Up…Like A Big Bald Head.

 NR: A lot of the pictures are traveling because of work pictures.
 There’s pictures in Berlin, St. Petersburg, maybe I’ll wander off.
 We were shooting in a maximum security prison in Moscow and while we weren’t shooting, there’s these two soldiers that are in front of this wall of green and it’s in the sub sub basement of a maximum security prison and there’s a little kitchen in there and they would peak around to see what we were doing down the hall and then a guard would come and just scream at them to get back.
 So one time when the guard left, I whistled and I was waiting for them to peak around the corner and as I whistled, a little kitten ran around the corner and there were cigarette butts everywhere in the kitchen with the little cat and two guards that look like supermodels around the corner and it’s one of my favorite photos that’s in that book.